ggandor/leap.nvim/README.md

 -- An additional disadvantage is that operations cannot be dot-repeated -- if the search is non-directional.

--- Now that you have carefully considered my wise advice above, I'll -- tell you the simple trick: just initiate multi-window mode with the -- current window as the only target.
+-- With that out of the way, I'll tell you the simple trick: just -- initiate multi-window mode with the current window as the only -- target.

 vim.keymap.set(<modes>, <your-preferred-key>, function ()
   local current_window = vim.fn.win_getid()